 - Michael S. Miller

 is the Editor in Chief of Toledo Free Press.
-He as been a toy collector
+He has been a toy

-since 1977, a year which will ring a bell with many who were affected
+collector since 1977, a year which will ring a bell with many who were

-by the force unleashed that year.
-Michael has written about pop culture
+affected by the force unleashed that year.
+Michael has written about

-and collecting for more than 40 publications coast to coast.
-His next
+pop culture and collecting for more than 40 publications coast to

-published work will be a chapter in "Gotham City 14 Miles," a book
+coast.
+His next published work is a chapter in "Gotham City 14 Miles,"

 currently entering its tenth season on Food Network.
 After